Dakewibro/deltatrim_innox/README.md

 - A `Debrief` view for leech profile analysis and video review
 - A `Trim+` workspace for graph comparison, media review, and AI-assisted prompting

-The static web demo is suitable for deployment on Netlify.
 The repository also keeps the backend and hardware code that supported the broader telemetry and ingestion prototype.

+## Live Demo

+You can access the interface here: https://deltatrim.netlify.app/

-## Why This Repo Matters
+## Repo contents

-This repository is intentionally broader than the static demo site.
+This repository is intentionally broader than the demo site.

-It shows evidence of work across:
+It includes:

-- Frontend product design for coaches and performance reviewers
+- Interface for sailing coaches and performance reviewers
 - API design for telemetry ingestion and monitoring endpoints
 - ESP32-based hardware experiments for simulated IoT sensor data
 - Cloud and data-pipeline exploration for moving telemetry into usable interfaces
-- Early analysis workflows for performance-pattern exploration
+- Low-latency data analysis workflows for performance-pattern exploration

-That means the deployed site and the repository serve different purposes:

-- The deployed site is a product demo
-- The repository is the full product-and-prototype story

 ## Recognition

-This project was awarded **HKD 100,000** in support from **HKSTP** following the **InnoX HK Entrepreneurship Program, Winter 2026 batch**.
+This team behind this project was awarded **HKD 100,000** in support from **HKSTP** following the **InnoX HK Entrepreneurship Program, Winter 2026 batch**.

 See [docs/product/RECOGNITION.md](/Users/Deaptheror/Downloads/DeltaTrim%20figma%20UI/docs/product/RECOGNITION.md) for the repo note.